 Chair: Stefanie E. LaZerte.
 Brandon University, Brandon, Manitoba

 Summary : Ornithologists “in the era of new technologies” have access to ever increasing sources of data, which in turn leads to large quantities of data.
 This wealth of data is exciting, but sometimes overwhelming, and with new technologies for collecting data, we need new technologies for processing and analyzing data.
 One such technology is the free and open source programming language, R. R is a powerful (and economical) tool that is highly extensible through ‘packages’ for performing specific tasks.
 However, R can be daunting and difficult to learn, let alone to master.
-In this symposium, I propose to bring together speakers who are R users and R programmers from a variety of backgrounds and skill levels.
-The speakers will share experiences using R (cool tools, big data, and cloud computing), specific R packages for analysis (meta-analysis, hierarchical Bayesian modelling), and experiences using R to reach non-R users (teaching and tool-development).
+This symposium brings together speakers who are R users and R programmers from a variety of backgrounds and skill levels.
+The speakers will share experiences using R (cool tools, big data, and cloud computing), specific R packages for accessing data (bird observations online) and performing data analysis (meta-analysis, hierarchical Bayesian modelling), and experiences teaching R to new users.
 The goal of this symposium is to bring together an audience of programmers, users and non-users of R, to show-case how R can be used for ornithological applications, and to demonstrate how R is a tool that can make ornithological research easier, more affordable, and stronger.

 Deadline for symposium proposals